plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 I got mean 1.9880, which is 0.012 from the true mean
 {% endcomment %}

-Draw another sample with 1 million random variates and summarize.
+:large_blue_diamond: Draw another sample with 1 million random variates and summarize.

 > :thinking: How close is the sample mean to the expected mean 2 with sample size 1000000?